2022 Mazda CX-5 Revealed With Updated Design, Standard All-Wheel Drive

 There are more changes than meets the eye as the 2022 CX-5 benefits from a more responsive six-speed automatic transmission delivering smoother acceleration.
 Not only that, but the compact SUV now features a different suspension to better iron out vibrations and diminish road noise courtesy of a new dampening control structure and higher frame rigidity.

 Another important update is all-wheel drive being made standard across the range.
 As a matter of fact, Mazda is offering AWD as standard equipment on all CX models going forward.
-From the subcompact CX-3 to the midsize CX-9, every single SUV sold by the company in North America will have an all-paw system even in the entry-level trim.
+From the subcompact CX-30 to the midsize CX-9, every single SUV sold by the company in North America will have an all-paw system even in the entry-level trim.

 It's worth noting Mazda has already confirmed the next-generation CX-5 will be an entirely different vehicle by switching to a new rear-wheel-drive-based platform with inline-six engines.
 It's unclear when the new model will be revealed, but it will take a while to reach the US market considering the current model has just been updated.